 The project is a collaboration between LMU's T. Marie Chilton Chair in Catholic Theology and the Institute for Advanced Catholic Studies at USC.

-On May 1, 2021 the project will launch with a series of webinars featuring participants from across the U.S. who will explore lo guadalupano from various perspectives.
-The LMU community is invited to participate, and can find more information/register here.
+On May 1, 2021 the project will launched with a series of webinars featuring participants from across the U.S. who explored lo guadalupano from various perspectives.